Traditional Helicopter – Suggested Parts List¶

 8-channel Transmitter / Receiver¶

-Your transmitter & receiver should ideally support 8 channels (elevator, aileron, collective pitch, rudder, flight mode, tuning knob, auxiliary function switch, main rotor speed) although it’s possible to fly with as few as 5.
+Your transmitter & receiver must support minimum 8 channels (elevator, aileron, collective pitch, rudder, flight mode, tuning knob, auxiliary function switch, throttle hold).

 If you intend to use any Copter flight control modes other than Acro and Stabilize, it is recommended that the speed controller you purchase for an electric helicopter have a governor mode.
 For piston and turbine engines a governor is required.
 This is because Copter will be controlling the pitch of the main blades automatically along with its internal throttle control system.
 The throttle curve in ArduPilot will be used for fallback and feedforward for piston and turbine engines in the event the governor fails in flight, and for faster governor response on high collective pitch loading.

 For electric helicopters ArduPilot will set the throttle for the ESC governor to hold the headspeed constant at all times.

 You should use digital servos instead of analog.
 Digital servos have much faster response time, more accurate positioning, and your helicopter will fly much more accurate and stable with digital servos.

 There are no special requirements for flight batteries.
 However, as a general rule, it is safer if you can have a separate motor battery and radio battery on electric helicopters.
 Electric motor power systems can have very high power draw in helicopters.
 Having separate batteries will prevent “brownout” of power to the flight electronics.